 They may require additional documentation on a case-by-case basis, depending on the country they are from or the job they will be doing.

-There are costs involved in obtaining a care worker visa that your employee should be ready to cover, including an application fee.
+There are costs involved in obtaining a care worker visa that you or your employee should be ready to cover, including an application fee.

 The application fee can be as high as £1,423.
 The actual amount varies based on several factors, such as: